Private, In-Home Tutoring in Camden, Arkansas

-SchoolTutoring Academy’s tutoring programs for Camden students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Camden, Arkansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Harmony Grove School District serves over 1,000 students in four schools.
 The set-up of its schools differs from the traditional model, as it contains two elementary schools with grades PK-6 and two high schools with grades 7-12.
 The Camden Fairview School District consists of five schools and 2,555 students.
 There are three elementary schools (PK-1, 2-3, and 4-5), a middle school, and a high school which share an aligned curriculum based on Common Core Standards and statewide learning requirements.